VanOvermeire/sam-template-creator/README.md

 Finally, there is a checks directory for checks on input, `coordinator.py`, which coordinates the work of the other files and `template_creator.py`, which contains the argument parser and calls the coordinator.

-### TODO Priorities
+### TODO

-+++ Setup an integration test
+++++ Setup an integration test
-+++ Add other languages, via strategy
+++++ Add other languages, via strategy
-+++ For an S3 event, a bucket in the same template is required -> same for other kinds of events?
-If so, add logic for that

-++ Improvements in versatility.
-For example safer extraction of variables/events/...
-++ Ask questions!
++++ Ask (limited) questions.
 See you call dynamo, add to template? generate outputs? how many buckets for events? deploy template? -> probably first read and then ask questions before passing info to writer
-++ Installer
++++ Installer

-++ Generate requirements.txt
+++ Generate requirements.txt for python projects

-+ relative location of project
+++ relative location of project
-+ git hook that creates new exe before pushing to remote
-+ Option to specify folders to look for in project
+++ git hook that creates new exe before pushing to remote ++ Option to specify folders to look for in project
-+ Config option: set memory/timeout on individual lambdas vs globally
+++ Config option: set memory/timeout on individual lambdas vs globally